 If you have a U.S. park pass your entry fee is covered.
-Simply scribble your pass number on the payment envelope and deposit.
+Scribble your pass number on the payment envelope and deposit.
 Place the receipt on your dashboard.

-Proceed into the day use area as far as you can.
+Proceed into the day use area.
 For parking, there is both an upper lot and a lower lot.
-The upper lot is closest to the trailhead, but not by much.
+The upper parking lot is closest to the trailhead, but not by much.

-As you close in on the trailhead you’ll find his and hers vault toilets to the left, a massive trail kiosk to the right.
-There are also several wooden benches.
+As you near the Crabtree Falls trailhead you’ll find his and hers vault toilets to the left, a massive trail kiosk to the right.
+There are also several benches.

-You will quickly learn that Crabtree Falls is accessible to those of all ages and abilities.
-From the trailhead, the Lower Falls is a mere 500 feet ahead on paved trail.
+Crabtree Falls is accessible to those of all ages and abilities.
+From the trailhead, Lower Falls is a short distance, just 500 feet ahead on paved trail.

-From here, a trail sign directs you to the right to proceed along the switchback-laden Crabtree Falls Trail to be awed by the cascades as you ascend to the top of the falls.
+A trail sign directs you right for the switchback-laden Crabtree Falls Trail to be awed by the cascades as you ascend to the top of this beautiful waterfall.

 At the .3-mile mark, you’ll reach another observation deck, then a set of wooden stairs.
-At the .6-mile mark, there’s an area to walk out close to the falls.
+At the .6-mile mark, there’s an area to walk out for waterfall views.

 In a few more steps, there is another wooden overlook, and thankfully, a bench to sit for a spell before proceeding to the upper levels of Crabtree Falls.

-At the .75-mile mark, you’ll see a large cave to the right of the trail.
+At the .75-mile mark, you’ll see a small cave to the right of the trail.
 Allegedly, this was formed by fallen boulders.
-Kids will love this, for sure.
+Young children will love this, for sure.

-You’ll get to three more overlooks (steps, then trail, steps, then trail) before reaching a trail sign at the 1.4-mile mark noting this spot as the last spot to view the falls.
+You’ll reach three more overlooks before reaching a trail sign at the 1.4-mile mark noting this spot as the last spot for scenic views of the falls.

 At this point, you can either turn around or continue on another .3-mile to see what else there is to see.
 I was curious, so of course I pressed on to the end.

-At the 1.7-mile mark, you’ll reach a bridge that goes right over top of the falls.
+At the 1.7-mile mark, a bridge goes over top of the falls.
 There’s also a wooden overlook.
-Then, a stone terrace and eye-pleasing mountain views.
+Then, a stone viewing area and eye-pleasing mountain vistas.

 The views across the Blue Ridge Mountains and Tye River Valley are spectacular.
 I only wished I could have been there for sunset.
 As it was, we arrived post-sunset.

-As this is an out-and-back hike, simply re-trace your steps to the parking area.
+As this is an out-and-back day hike in Central Virginia, simply re-trace your steps to the parking area.